-David Perring Director of Research, Fosway Group Turn the skills crisis into opportunity Amid 2022's storm of urgent priorities, skill building and skills-based planning stand out as the most impactful places to make progress.
-While it's natural to feel anxious that, for example, only 10% of HR and business executives say their organisations have a skills database with profiles for all employees, there's a light in the dark clouds.
-Organisations that shift to skills-based planning have a unique chance to catalyse learning culture and capitalise on emerging trends especially the convergence of learning, talent acquisition, talent development, and the red-hot rise of internal mobility.
-10x Employees who feel their skills are not being put to good use in their current job are 10x more likely to be looking for a new job 12 Compared to those who do feel their skills are being put to good use, per data.
-80% of L&D professionals in the UK agree: It's less expensive to reskill a current employee than to hire a new one 4 57% of L&D professionals in the UK agree that internal mobility has become a higher priority at their organisation since the COVID-19 pandemic4
+Turn the skills crisis into opportunity Amid 2022's storm of urgent priorities, skill building and skills-based planning stand out as the most impactful places to make progress.
+While it's natural to feel anxious that, for example, only 10% of HR and business executives say their organizations have a skills database with profiles for all employees, there's a light in the dark clouds.
+Organizations that shift to skills-based planning have a unique chance to catalyze learning culture and capitalize on emerging trends - especially the convergence of learning, talent acquisition, talent development, and the red-hot rise of internal mobility.
+10x Employees who feel that their skills are not being put to good use in their current job are 10 times more likely to be looking for a new job than those who feel that their skills are being put to good use 12 79% of L&D pros agree: It's less expensive to reskill a current employee than to hire a new one4 54% of L&D pros agree that internal mobility has become a higher priority at their organization since COVID-194

 Just getting started?
-You're not alone.

-Many upskilling and reskilling programmes are off to a strong start, but start is the operative word.
-Only 15% of L&D professionals in the UK say they have active upskilling and reskilling programmes and only 5% have made it to the stage where they're measuring and assessing results.4 Where learning leaders in the UK are in starting upskilling and reskilling programmes Ideation / brainstorming 4%
+You're not alone Many upskilling and reskilling programs are off to a strong start, but start is the operative word.
+Only 15% of L&D pros say they have active upskilling and reskilling programs, and only 5% have made it to the stage where they're measuring and assessing results.4 Where learning leaders are in starting upskilling and reskilling programs

 Internal mobility helps employees grow - and stay While the topsy-turvy economy can make it harder to predict the future, one trend is clear: businesses are embracing internal mobility.
 Cultivating a culture of internal mobility means giving employees access to on-the-job learning opportunities, such as mentorships, gigs, shadowing, and new jobs.
-The benefits are increasingly obvious - retention, engagement, and agility, as well as reduced cost and time of hiring.
+The benefits are increasingly obvious - retention, engagement, and agility, as well as reduced costs and hiring time.

-Nearly 2x According to global data, companies that excel at internal mobility are able to retain employees for an average of 5.4 years.
+Nearly 2x Companies that excel at internal mobility are able to retain employees for an average of 5.4 years.
 That's nearly 2x as long as companies that struggle with it, where the average retention span is 2.9 years.13